 People who deliberately apply for benefits or income-related support that they are not entitled to are committing fraud.
-The Dutch government has set aside more than €25 million to combat benefit fraud.
+The Dutch government has set aside an extra amount of more than €25 million to combat benefit fraud.

 Measures to combat fraud involving income-related support are funded from taxation.
 Income-related support includes student finance, social assistance, the employed person’s tax credit and the general tax credit.